 - 1/2 tsp. tamarind paste

-Pressure cook the dal in 1 cup water separately for 4-5 whistles.
-Heat oil in a pan and fry the curry leaves for a few seconds.
+Pressure cook the dal in 1 cup water for 4-5 whistles.
+Give it a whisk & set aside.

 No comments: